-Refer to Figure 3-1 for an overview of direct and indirect impact areas, as well as the area of native vegetation that the proposal has avoided.
+Refer to Figure 3-1 for an overview of direct and indirect impact areas.
 Refer to Table 3-1 for Impact avoidance and minimisation.

 Table 3-1 - Impact avoidance and minimisation

 Locating a Project to Avoid and Minimise Impacts on Native Vegetation and Habitat